 These containers are ALSO key for keeping ingredients that need to be stored in the cooler from getting wet or water-logged (melting ice and all).
 Things like butter and cheese, etc., that may not have the most airtight and watertight packaging.
 Bring a few of varying sizes, so you have some flexibility.

 8. Cooler: I have a soft, collapsable cooler that I take on every car camping trip.
 It’s a cinch to stuff into any suitcase, and can keep all of our perishables cold, as long as we replenish it with fresh ice every couple days.
+It’s a good idea to line it with a heavy duty (reusable!) plastic bag, to prevent any leakage.

 9. Brillo pad/Dish detergent: I keep around a small travel bottle that I fill with a small amount of dish detergent for the trip, and I buy brillo pads in multi-packs, so I just throw one in with my mess kit.